esallychang/BIOF521_Spring2022/_episodes/02-ReadMapping_Tutorial.md

 > You would also get the same result by dividing the number of `unique mapped reads (135104)` by the `Total records`.
 {: .solution}

-Perhaps surprisingly, only a few percent of our input data set mapped to the SARS-CoV-2 reference genome.
-However we are not too worried, given the process to used to collet this sample (nasal swab), and that this still leaves us with over 130k of reads to map to the small Sars-Cov-2 genome.
+**Perhaps surprisingly, only a few percent of our input data set mapped to the SARS-CoV-2 reference genome.
+However we are not too worried, given the process to used to collet this sample (nasal swab), and that this still leaves us with over 130k reads to map to the small Sars-Cov-2 genome**

-> ## Useful Aside: Calculating Genome Coverage Using the Mapping Results
+> ## Calculating Genome Coverage Using the Mapping Results: Do we have enough mapped data?
 >
 > We can in fact calculate a quick approximation of the ***coverage** for the mapped portion `SRR11954102` data set, that is, **how many times over does this data cover the `Wuhan-Hu-1` reference genome**?
 >